Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Abstract Methodology of Finite Expression Method

 Suppose that the PDE is given by

-where $\mathcal{D}$ is a differential operator, $f(u(\bm{x}),\bm{x})$ can be a nonlinear function in $u$, $\Omega$ is a bounded domain in $\mathbb{R}^d$, and $\mathcal{B}u=g$ characterizes the boundary condition (e.g., Dirichlet, Neumann and Robin~\cite{evans2010partial}).
-The least square method~\cite{lagaris1998artificial,sirignano2018dgm,nn1994} defines a straightforward functional to characterize the error of the estimated solution by the loss function,
+where $\mathcal{D}$ is a differential operator, $f(u(\bm{x}),\bm{x})$ can be a nonlinear function in $u$, $\Omega$ is a bounded domain in $\mathbb{R}^d$, and $\mathcal{B}u=g$ characterizes the boundary condition (e.g., Dirichlet, Neumann and Robin~\citep{evans2010partial}).
+The least square method~\citep{lagaris1998artificial,sirignano2018dgm,nn1994} defines a straightforward functional to characterize the error of the estimated solution by

 where $\lambda$ is a positive coefficient to enforce the boundary constraint.